How do Golf Courses Prepare for Severe Weather?

 - Too much shade caused by vegetation

 - Too much traffic

-Other preventative measures are more specific and revolve around the type of weather typical of the region in which the golf course is in.
+Other preventative measures are more specific and revolve around the type of weather typical of the golf course’s region.

 Preventing the Development of Fungus